Instagram (Finally) Allows Multiple Accounts

 Multiple Accounts Equals Multiple Dollars

 It’s clear that this new Instagram update was done with social marketers in mind.
 Instagram wants to pander to users who plan to advertise.
-This new feature will now make it easier for social media managers to switch between their client’s accounts and also measure campaign effectiveness on a more granular level.
+This new feature will now make it easier for social media marketers to switch between their client’s accounts and also measure campaign effectiveness on a more granular level.

 Instagram gave the people what they wanted, and it will definitely reap the benefits in the form of advertising revenue.